Shivaji Surathkal 2: Plot

 Past: Shivaji meets Siri's real mother Lakshmi, who requests him to save Siri.
 While Shivaji heads to a medical shop to buy his anxiety tablets, Lakshmi hides Siri in Shivaji's car and leaves.
 She dies in a hit-and-run case.
 Shivaji decides to legally adopt Siri as his daughter.
-However, Siri is taken away by Vijendra and Shivaji confronts him about the reason.
-Vijendra reveals that Lakshmi was killed by her psychotic husband Prof. Rudra, who was directed to undergo psychotherapy in a mental hospital after he tried to kill Lakshmi for slightly injuring Siri.
+However, Siri is taken away by Vijayendra and Shivaji confronts him about the reason.
+Vijayendra reveals that Lakshmi was killed by her psychotic husband Prof. Rudra, who was directed to undergo psychotherapy in a mental hospital after he tried to kill Lakshmi for slightly injuring Siri.
 Rudra had escaped from the asylum for Siri and had killed Lakshmi when she refused to reveal Siri's location.
-Vijendra decides to use Siri as a bait to capture Rudra, but Shivaji refuses due to fear of Siri suffering from mental trauma.
-Vijendra finally manages to make Rudra confess his killings, and mentally tortures him.
+Vijayendra decides to use Siri as a bait to capture Rudra, but Shivaji refuses due to fear of Siri suffering from mental trauma.
+Vijayendra finally manages to make Rudra confess his killings, and mentally tortures him.
 However, Rudra escapes again from police custody and is nowhere to be seen.

 Present: Shivaji analyse that Nethra, Nidhi, Kiran and Pankaja were killed as their fathers were also involved in separating Siri from Rudra and his fifth victim is Shivaji himself.
 Shivaji also reveals that Rudra did not frame him as the killer and confronts Mahesh.
-Mahesh reveals that Rudra had warned Vijendra about Shivaji's impending death and Vijendra had taken help from some of his contacts in placing Shivaji under house arrest.
+Mahesh reveals that Rudra had warned Vijayendra about Shivaji's impending death and Vijayendra had taken help from some of his contacts in placing Shivaji under house arrest.
 Shivaji calls Vijendra and learns that Rudra has kidnapped him.
-Rudra tells Shivaji to bring Siri in exchange for Vijendra's life.
+Rudra tells Shivaji to bring Siri in exchange for Vijayendra's life.
 Shivaji brings Siri and Rudra reveals himself to be Dr. Prathap, whom Shivaji had met earlier.
 Rudra reveals that he was forced to take plastic surgery due to a fire accident during his escape and had changed his identity to Dr. Prathap.
-Shivaji finally manages to finish Rudra/Dr. Prathap and saves Siri, but Vijendra gets shot and dies.
-In the aftermath, Shivaji and Siri scatters Vijendra's ashes in the sea.
+Shivaji finally manages to finish Rudra/Dr. Prathap and saves Siri, but Vijayendra gets shot and dies.
+In the aftermath, Shivaji and Siri scatters Vijayendra's ashes in the sea.